A dual process for the coupled Wright-Fisher diffusion: Proofs of the main results

 Summing the diffusion terms at locus $l$ and rearranging yields

 Now use identity (\ref{eq:rewrite1}) at locus $l$ to obtain

 Next, consider the interaction terms.
 Using the definition of $g^{(l)}$ and rewriting the derivatives of $F$ yields,

-Note that the first group of sums, $S_1$, contains the single-locus selection parameters while the second, $S_2$, contains the pairwise selection parameters.
+Note that the first group of sums, $S_1$, contains the one-locus selection parameters while the second, $S_2$, contains the pairwise selection parameters.
 Each of them will be treated separately.
-The single-locus selection term can be rearranged into
+The one-locus selection term can be rearranged into

 As in Section \ref{ASG}, the fact that the sum of the frequencies at each locus equals one is used.
 Since $x_{k}^{(l)}=1- \sum_{\substack{j=1\\j\neq k}}^{M_l}x_{j}^{(l)}$, the terms can be rearranged to obtain